Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Serverless/README.md

 ### AWS Fargate use cases
 1. Web apps, APIs, and microservices
+Build and deploy your applicaitons, APIs, and microservices architecutures with the speed and immutability of containers.
+With Fargate, you don't need to own, run, and manage the lifecycle of a compute infrastructure so that you can focus on what matters most, your applications.

 2. Run and scale container workloads
 3. Support AI and ML training applications
 4. Optimization Costs